-The key is to imagine capturing a scene not in a flat rectangle, but on the inside of a sphere.
+The key to understanding 360 images is to imagine capturing a scene not in a flat rectangle, but on the inside of a sphere.
 You view a 360-degree image from within this sphere, moving your smart device or a window in your web browser to look around.

 360-degree stills are easiest to figure out because everything is static.
 360 videos are more confusing because you have the freedom to look where you like, but the action carries on regardless, which means as a viewer you kind of have control but don’t, and it’s easy to end up looking the wrong way while things are happening.